SRI-CSL/yices2/doc/sphinx/source/type-operations.rst

    **Error report**

-   - if *tau* is not a bitvector type:
+   - If *tau* is not a bitvector type:

      -- error code: :c:enum:`BVTYPE_REQUIRED`